 What Is Dry Cleaning?

-When you can’t decipher the dots, lines and symbols on your favourite dress or that special suit you book a slot, we come to collect your clothes.
+When you can’t decipher the dots, lines and symbols on your favourite dress or that special suit: you book a slot with our professional dry cleaners and we come to collect your clothes.

 You can then get on with the rest of your day while we dry clean, press, finish and redeliver your laundry back to your doorstep.

 But have you ever wondered how we take out those stubborn stains and revive your beloved clothes, reminding you why you fell in love with them in the first place?

 - How to know if clothes should be dry cleaned?